Dhivehi beys

 Dhivehi beys is the local Dhivehi name given to the Traditional Medicine of the Maldives and Minicoy, Lakshadweep or the Dweep Unani / Dheebu Yoonaanee, the islanders' system of herbal medicine.
 The term Dhivehi means Islanders' and beys means medicine.
-Dweep is another word used for islands and Unani is the term for Hippocratic humoral system of herbal medicine practiced in South Asia.
+Dweep is another word used for islands and Unani is the term for Hippocratic humoral system of herbal medicine practised in South Asia.

 History

 The Maldive Islanders still rely on traditional medicine men and women.
-At the crossroads of the Indian Ocean, healing secrets from Indians, Arabs, Persians, Malaysians, Sri Lankans and Chinese were acquired and synthesized, then used to develop local herbal remedies.
+At the crossroads of the Indian Ocean, healing secrets from Indians, Arabs, Persians, Malaysians, Sri Lankans and Chinese were acquired and synthesised, then used to develop local herbal remedies.

 Legends abound about the feats of such special healers as "Buraki Ranin", the sixteenth-century queen of Sultan Muhamed, who was said to cure sword wounds overnight with her own dressings.
-The treatise written by El-Sheikh Mohamed Shiyah Ilyas of Meedhoo (Seenu Atoll) who died in 1937 forms the foundation of today's traditional medicine.
+The treatise written by El-Sheikh Ahmed didi of Meedhoo (Seenu Atoll) who died in 1937 forms the foundation of today's traditional medicine.
 Known as hakeems, practitioners of this medicine are well respected by the village communities.

 A basic tenet of their philosophy is that good health is a result of a proper balance between the hot, cold and dry "humours" in the body, so "cold food" is recommended for someone with fever, and dry fish for flu.
 Some hakeems are schooled in "Unani" medicine, which treats the whole person, combining ancient remedies with new drugs.
 In recent years there has been an attempt to integrate traditional and modern medicine.

 Advice and training, for instance, is offered to local midwives who learned their skill from older practitioners.
 Arabic system of Graeco-Islamic medicine in Maldives was introduced by Arabs.
-Unani medicine soon got acceptance by the masses due to its efficacy and non toxicity of the drugs.
+Unani medicine soon got acceptance by the masses due to its efficacy and non-toxicity of the drugs.